Crisler Center - Michigan Wolverines

 Atmosphere 4

-The game day experience at Michigan is a real college experience.
+Game day at Michigan is a real college experience.
 Most of the music is provided by the band.
-The cheerleaders and pom team add to the atmosphere on the court.
-The game is not overproduced and there is not a ton of advertising.
+The cheerleaders and pep team add to the atmosphere on the court.
+The game is not overproduced, and there is not a ton of advertising.
 Overall, there is a great feeling to Michigan basketball.

 Access 4

-Crisler Center is on the campus of the University of Michigan.
-It is fairly central to Ann Arbor equidistant from I-94 and Highway 23, the main highways around the city.
-Getting to Crisler Center will require some travel through the city.
+The Crisler Center is in central Ann Arbor, equidistant from I-94 and Highway 23, the main expressways around the city.
+Getting to Crisler Center, as with all Michigan athletic facilities, will require some travel through the city.
 Considering that this town welcomes over 110,000 fans for Wolverine football games, getting 10,000 in and out of Crisler Center is not too difficult.
-That being said, heading in and out of Ann Arbor on game day is not totally simple.
-For fans who wish to take public transportation, there are buses that travel throughout the Michigan Campus.
-Check the Ann Arbor Area Transportation Authority website for maps, fares and schedules.

 Return on Investment 4